AI assistant — not human

 Architecture, Viva suite modules, licensing, governance, and adoption strategy for building a modern employee experience platform on SharePoint and Microsoft Teams.

-Microsoft Viva is not a single product — it is a suite of eight interconnected modules that together form a comprehensive employee experience platform.
-Each module addresses a specific dimension of the employee experience.
+Microsoft Viva is a suite of eight interconnected modules.
+Together, they create a complete employee experience platform.
+Each module focuses on a specific aspect of the employee experience.

 Personalized intranet dashboard, curated feed, and resources in Teams